tnolet/haproxy-rest/README.md

      [GIN-debug] POST  /v1/config                --> main.func·007 (4 handlers)
      [GIN-debug] GET   /v1/info                  --> main.func·008 (4 handlers)
      [GIN-debug] Listening and serving HTTP on 0.0.0.0:10001
+### Changing the port

 You could change the REST api port by adding the `-port` flag

     $ docker run --net=host tnolet/haproxy-rest -port=1234

+Or by exporting an environment variable `PORT0`.
+When deploying with Marathon 0.7.0, this is done automatically

+     $ export PORT0=12345
+     $ docker run --net=host tnolet/haproxy-rest

+### Getting statistics/metrics

 Grab some stats.
 Notice the IP address.
 This is [boot2docker](https://github.com/boot2docker/boot2docker)'s address on my Macbook.
 I'm using [httpie](https://github.com/jakubroztocil/httpie) instead of Curl.